dpuelz/Machine-Learning-in-Finance/README.md

-# Machine Learning in Finance PhD-level class at the University of Texas at Austin
+# Machine Learning in Finance
-Machine Learning in Finance, Spring 2022
+PhD-level class at the University of Texas at Austin, Spring 2022

 #